 Here you'll find information about how some of the University regulations work and how they may affect you.

-If you can't find what you're looking for, please contact, or drop by, the Student Advice Centre.
+If you can't find what you're looking for, please contact the Student Advice Centre.

 Break in Studies: this used to be known as intermitting or intercalating (it's sometimes also called "suspending your studies"), and the student will be able to resume their studies at a later date.

 Withdrawing: if a student wants to withdraw from their course altogether; maybe in order to pursue other career options or enrol on another course at a later date; it's known as withdrawing.